-In accordance with the Fostering Services (England) Regulations 2011, Sunbeam Pride Fostering Service maintains a central list of persons suitable to sit on fostering panels and has established regular fostering panels whose overriding objectives are to promote and safeguard the welfare of children in foster care.
+In accordance with the Fostering Services (England) Regulations 2011, Sunbeam Pride Fostering Service maintains a central list of people suitable to sit on fostering panels and has established regular fostering panels whose overriding objectives are to promote and safeguard the welfare of children in foster care.
 Our fostering panel meets in Luton on a regular basis.
 Panels have a balance of gender, ethnicity and qualifications and reflect our commitment to bring together individuals from different backgrounds.
-Each panel has access to specialist legal and medical advice as required.
+Each panel has access to specialist legal medical advice as required.

-The Independent chair has many years' experience of working with children and young people in a variety of roles and currently works as a team manager for the referral and assessment team of a London Borough.
+The Independent chair has many years' experience of working with children and young people in a variety of roles and currently works as a team manager in West Berkshire Council.
 The central list of suitable panel members includes an Educational Welfare Officer, active foster carer, a formerly looked after child, Looked After Child Nurse, mental health practitioner for children and young people, qualified social workers and practitioner for disabilities.